SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/03-Interfaces.md

 [task-description]
 # Description
-**Build hierarchy from classes and interfaces for this UML diagram.**
+**Build a hierarchy from classes and interfaces for this UML diagram.**

 [image assetsSrc="interfaces-and-abstraction-example(8).png" /]